nschan/nf-annotate/README.md

 # Pipeline information

-This pipeline is a combination of [`nf-hrp`](https://gitlab.lrz.de/beckerlab/nf-hrp) and [`nf-evmodeler`](https://gitlab.lrz.de/beckerlab/nf-evmodeler) with minor modifications.
+This pipeline performs a number of steps specifically aimed at discovery and annotation of NLR genes.
-Since [`nf-evmodeler`](https://gitlab.lrz.de/beckerlab/nf-evmodeler) has been equipped to perform alignments and run bambu, it seeemed reasonable to put all annotation steps into a single pipeline (this).

 # Known issues & edge case handling